Common Terms in Cold Chain

 Vaccine Vial Monitor (VVM):

-Heat-sensitive label that gradually and irreversibly changes color as the vaccine is exposed to heat.
+Heat-sensitive label that gradually and irreversibly changes colour as the vaccine is exposed to heat.
 It warns the health worker when a vial should be discarded because the vaccine is likely to have been degraded by exposure to heat.
 For instructions on how to interpret VVM, refer to WHO How to Monitor Temperatures in the Vaccine Supply Chain

 Electronic Freeze Indicators - used to check if vaccines are exposed to freezing temperatures during storage or transport.
 The alarm indicator is triggered and displayed (changing from a “√” to an “X”) if exposed to temperatures lower than -0.5 °C for a continuous period of 60 minutes.
 To avoid malicious manipulation, once the alert is triggered, the alert is irreversible.
 If this happens the device is no longer usable and should be discarded.
 Otherwise, the device can be used until the built-in battery expires.
 The intermittent “dot” icon confirms active monitoring.